I’ve always wanted to try a simple clay activity with my preschoolers!

 - Explore texture

-To learn even more about the importance of art for kids, I linked to this educational article.
+To learn even more about the importance of art for kids, I linked to this educational article about the importance of art.

-Playdough needs to be stored in an airtight container to keep it from going bad.
+Playdough must be stored in an airtight container to keep it from going bad.

-Both playdough and clay are excellent resources to increase the strength and endurance of small hand muscles.
+Both playdough and clay are excellent resources for increasing the strength and endurance of small hand muscles.
 Practice will ultimately lead to a more confident pencil grip.

 Days with Grey is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program.
 As an Amazon Associate, I earn from qualifying purchases.
 Read more about these links in my disclosure policy.